Gerald Clarke (artist)

 Gerald Clarke (born February 24, 1967) is a sculptor, installation, and conceptual artist from the Cahuilla Band of Mission Indians.
 His work often reflects on and questions current issues in Native America and the United States, as well as his personal life.
+He was the Teresa and Byron Pollitt Endowed Term Professor for Interdisciplinary Research and Learning at the University of California, Riverside.

 Background

 Early life

 Clarke was born in Hemet, California in 1967, to Carol and Gerald Clarke Sr.

 Higher education

 Clarke worked as a welder, and married Stacy Brown.
 In 1991 he graduated University of Central Arkansas with a Bachelor of Arts in painting and sculpture and a Master of Arts in 1994 from Stephen F. Austin State University.

 Current life

 Clarke creates his own work, teaches art at Idyllwild Arts Academy, and runs a storage business with wife Stacy.
 He is a professor at the University of California, Riverside.

 Fine art career

 Artist statement

 There are aspects of my work that have evolved over the past thirty years of art making, but some aspects have remained the same.
 I have consistently chosen to not have a singular approach to art making; I choose whatever media, format or action that I believe would best express the idea/emotion/concept I am exploring.

 I also recognize my need for meaning.
 While I have a deep appreciation for the aesthetic object and truly enjoy the physicality and craft of making an art object, my ultimate goal as an artist is for my work to have a meaningful interaction with the viewer.

 In hindsight, I recognize how my perspective of the viewer has evolved.
 Early in my career, I sought to educate the non-native viewer about contemporary Native culture.
 Over time, I came to two realizations regarding my work and the viewer.
 First, by focusing my efforts to educate the non-native viewer, I was neglecting my own tribal community.
 Second, the more personal and honest I am in my work, the more universal it becomes.

 I was raised with a traditional understanding of the world and the importance of community.
 I feel a responsibility to share my perspective and the humanity we all share.
 I don’t make Native American art.
 I express my Cahuilla perspective as a 21st Century citizen of the world and the passion, pain, and reverence I feel as a contemporary Cahuilla person.